abdoulayebinta/trello-app/README.md

 - nanoid: to generate unique identifiers _ids_
 - react-dnd: to implement drag and drop
 - react-dnd-html5-backend: to use React Drag and Drop with HTML5
+- throttle-debouce-ts: to avoid thriggering the hover event too frequently

 ## How to run this app on your local machine